Abu al-A'la Mawdudi: Islam

-Maududi saw Muslims not simply as those who followed the religion of Islam, but as (almost) everything, because obedience to divine law is what defines a Muslim: "Everything in the universe is 'Muslim' for it obeys Allah by submission to His laws."
-The laws of the physical universe – that Heaven is above the Earth, that night follows day, etc. – were as much a part of sharia as banning consumption of alcohol and interest on debts.
+Mawdudi saw Muslims not simply as those who followed the religion of Islam, but as (almost) everything, because obedience to divine law is what defines a Muslim: "Everything in the universe is 'Muslim' for it obeys Allah by submission to His laws."
+The laws of the physical universe—that Heaven is above the Earth, that night follows day, etc.—were as much a part of sharia as banning consumption of alcohol and interest on debts.
 Thus it followed that stars, planets, oceans, rocks, atoms, etc. should actually be considered "Muslims" since they obey their creator's laws.

-Rather than Muslims being a minority among humans — one religious group among many — it is non-Muslims who are a small minority among everything in the universe.
+Rather than Muslims being a minority among humans—one religious group among many—it is non-Muslims who are a small minority among everything in the universe.
 Of all creatures only humans (and jinn) are endowed with free will, and only non-Muslim humans (and jinn) choose to use that will to disobey the laws of their creator.

-Maududi believed that those elements of divine law of Islam applying to human beings covered all aspects of life.
+Mawdudi believed that those elements of divine law of Islam applying to human beings covered all aspects of life.
 Islam is not a 'religion' in the sense this term is commonly understood.
 It is a system encompassing all fields of living.
 Islam means politics, economics, legislation, science, humanism, health, psychology and sociology.
 It is a system which makes no discrimination on the basis of race, color, language or other external categories.
 Its appeal is to all mankind.
 It wants to reach the heart of every human being.

 Mawdudi adopted Hanbali theologian Ibn Taymiyya's doctrines on apostasy, which asserted that an individual may only be considered a Muslim if his or her beliefs found an adequate representation in their acts.
 Describing the essential conditions of Islam and stressing the difference between a Muslims and non-Muslims; Mawdudi states: 'Islam is first of all the name of knowledge [ʿilm] and, after knowledge, the name of action [ʿamal]', that 'after you have acquired knowledge it is a necessity to also act upon it', and that 'a Muslim is distinct from an unbeliever [kāfir] only by two things: one is knowledge, the other action [upon it]'.

-But in rejecting Islam (Maududi believed) the non-Muslim struggled against truth:
+But in rejecting Islam (Mawdudi believed) the non-Muslim struggled against truth:

-His very tongue which, on account of his ignorance advocates the denial of God or professes multiple deities, is in its very nature 'Muslim'....
+His very tongue which, on account of his ignorance advocates the denial of God or professes multiple deities, is in its very nature 'Muslim'. ...
 The man who denies God is called Kafir (concealer) because he conceals by his disbelief what is inherent in his nature and embalmed in his own soul.
-His whole body functions in obedience to that instinct....
+His whole body functions in obedience to that instinct. ...
 Reality becomes estranged from him and he in the dark.